Orin Shepley Haskell Letters, 1897-1924 (bulk 1916-1923): Finding Aid

 Provenance and Acquisition

-Gift of the United States Naval Academy Alumni Association in October 1987.
+Purchased from Charles Apfelbaum Rare Books and Collections by the Naval Academy Alumni Association in October 1987.
 Accession No. 87-47.

 Related Archival Material